systemli/ansible-role-bind9/README.md

     - IPv6_1
   ```
   With these lists the template builds the [primaries' or masters' list(s)](https://bind9.readthedocs.io/en/latest/reference.html?highlight=primaries%20list#primaries-statement-grammar) to be used by default as `masters` for zones we are slave for, when masters are not specifically set for the zone.
 Note that masters' list can only other masters' lists names or individual IPs.
 IPv4 or IPv6, but not network IPs range, ending with a / and a mask length.

+* `bind9_masters_extra` is a similar structure that also sets primaries' lists, but which are not the role's default values for zones declared.

-  __Magic-mix of acls and masters' lists__: Thanks to the similarity of YAML structure with `bind9_acl` variable hereafter, for each element of `bind9_masters` the templates build, moreover the primaries' list, an [Access Control List (ACL)](https://bind9.readthedocs.io/en/latest/chapter6.html#access-control-lists) with the same name and content.
-Therefore, contrarily than when working directly on BIND9 configuration files, we can use masters' list names, not only in [the variables that define] `masters` or `also-notify` statements of a zone, but also in [the variables that define] statements which work with ACLs, such as `allow-transfer` or `allow-query`.
-Taking advantage of this trick, the role can automatically include a similar content into an notify-also statement (which requires a masters' list) as well as in the allow-transfer ones (which require an ACL).
+  __Magic-mix of acls and masters' lists__: Thanks to the similarity of these YAML structure with `bind9_acl` variable hereafter, for each element of `bind9_masters` and `bind9_masters_extra` the templates build, moreover the primaries' list, an [Access Control List (ACL)](https://bind9.readthedocs.io/en/latest/chapter6.html#access-control-lists) with the same name and content.
+Therefore, contrarily than when working directly on BIND9 configuration files, we can use masters' list names, not only in [the variables that define] `masters` or `also-notify` clauses of a zone, but also in [the variables that define] clauses which work with ACLs, such as `allow-transfer` or `allow-query`.
+Taking advantage of this trick, the role can automatically include a similar content into a notify-also clause (which requires a masters' list) as well as in the allow-transfer ones (which require an ACL).
 See hereafter.

-* `bind9_masters_extra` is a similar structure that also sets primaries' lists, but which are not the role's default values for zones declared.
-For similar purposes than `bind9_masters`, ACLs are also built for `bind9_masters_extra` items.
-Similarly than `bind9_masters`, `bind9_masters_extra` elements can be used, not only where such lists are valid for, i.e. to set masters and also-notify zone's lists, but also where ACLs are needed, such as `allow-transfer` or `allow-query`.

 * `bind9_acl` has a quite similar structure with keywords and list of IPs but, in BIND configuration, it builds global [Access Control lists](https://bind9.readthedocs.io/en/latest/chapter6.html#access-control-lists), to be used in appropriate parameters, particularly in the `allow-xxx` per zone.
 Note that `bind9_acl` can contain not noly IPs (IPv4 and IPv6) but also network IPs ranges, ending with a / and a mask length, as well as a literal reference to recursively include another ACL.
 As ACLs are already defined for masters, so do not use for ACL a name you already used in a masters' list.